1937 Philippine women's suffrage plebiscite: Legacy

 In 1947, 10 years after Philippine women were granted the right to vote, Geronima T. Pecson was elected as the first women senator.
 The election of Pecson prompted the entry of more women into governmental leadership positions, including the eventual election of two presidents, three vice presidents, congresswomen, senators, mayors, and many others.

 The Philippines is one of the earliest countries in Southeast Asia to have a female president, Corazon Aquino, who was elected to office on February 25, 1986.
 The country also has higher female representation in government relative to other Southeast Asian countries.

-Teodoro Agoncillo hailed women's suffrage as one of the most significant acchievement of the Philippine Commonwealth government.
+Teodoro Agoncillo hailed women's suffrage as one of the most significant achievement of the Philippine Commonwealth government.

 The current Constitution of the Philippines, ratified in 1987, grants equality for both men and women, and guarantees the rights to suffrage, public service, political expression, and the right to information.
 The Philippines is also a signatory of the United Nations Convention on the Political Rights of Women (CEDAW).